 Emergency Preparedness:

 Carry a copy of your passport, visa, and travel insurance information.
 Have a plan for contacting local authorities or your embassy in case of an emergency.
 Learn basic first-aid and know the location of nearby hospitals or clinics.
-(See Also: Is it Safe to Visit India Right Now?
-Traveler’s Guide)
+(See Also: Namibia Safe to Visit?
+Is It Really)

 Embracing Responsible Tourism in Darjeeling